Lifecycle Management Integration Guide

 | documentId | Identifier associated with physical credential in Issuer's Backend. |

-| credentialId | Unique identifier of credential, generated by Issuer as UUID during enrollment process.
-Used to identify the digital credential, avoiding the use of a physical documentId. |
+| credentialId | Unique identifier of credential, UUID during enrollment process.
+Used to identify the digital credential across multiple devices. |

 | midUid | Identifies the digital credential instance (deviceCredential) in a digital wallet on a specific device.
 Multiple midUid values may link to a single credentialId. |